 Some other things to remember about Announcement Day.

-2. Make it easy for any television and radio outlets to get the shots they want with high quality sound.
-Often it is helpful to have a riser so that TV stations can get a good shot.
-It is always advisable to rent a mult box connected to high quality hard wire microphone at your podium.
+Often it is helpful to have a riser so that TV stations can get a good picture.
+Renting a mult box connected to a high-quality, rugged wire microphone at your podium is always advisable.

-4. Your announcement day is not one for Q & A. Do your speech, and be done.
-Do not offer up a post-announcement press conference, otherwise the news will be the way you answered a question and not what you said in your speech.
+Do your speech, and be done.
+Do not offer up a post-announcement press conference.
+Otherwise, the news will be how you answered a question, not what you said in your speech.

-5. Make sure you have your own cameras recording the event so that you can use pieces of it on YouTube or in fundraising emails.
-Move the first one to your email list the day of the announcement and follow with emails containing snippets from your speech during the days that follow.
+Move the first one to your email list on the day of the announcement and follow with emails containing snippets from your speech during the days that follow.
 And when you do, ask for money and make it easy for people to give by providing a hotlink to the contribution page on your website.

 Have questions?
 I’ll be happy to answer them.
 Hit the comment button.
 Call me at 845-458-1210, or email me at Jay@JayTownsend.com.